 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-When we were kids, folks told us that potatoes weren’t healthy.
+When I was little, the word on the street was that potatoes weren’t healthy.
 Nor was white rice.
-Thing is, they didn’t know about resistant starch.
-Course, potatoes are healthy either way- full of Vitamin C, B6, manganese, folate, iron, phosphorus, potassium, niacin and pantothenic acid, not to mention phytonutrients.
+They didn’t know about resistant starch.
+Of course, potatoes are healthy either way — full of Vitamin C, B6, manganese, folate, iron, phosphorus, potassium, niacin and pantothenic acid, not to mention phytonutrients.
 This Paleo and Whole30 Smashed Potatoes recipe gives you all that goodness in the form of a comfort food side dish.

 What are prebiotics?
 Prebiotics are food for probiotics.